scaleway/terraform-provider-scaleway/website/docs/r/k8s_cluster_beta.html.markdown

 - `feature_gates` - (Optional) The list of [feature gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) to enable on the cluster.

-- `admission_controllers` - (Optional) The list of [admission plugins](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to enable on the cluster.
+- `admission_plugins` - (Optional) The list of [admission plugins](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to enable on the cluster.

 - `default_pool` - (Required) The cluster's default pool configuration.